Compliments, Concerns and Complaints

 Pembrokeshire Schools

-This policy does not cover Schools.
+This policy does not cover schools.
 Schools follow their own complaints procedure, so compliments, concerns and complaints should be addressed directly to the School concerned.

 Please see link for further information: Complaints Relating to Schools - Pembrokeshire County Council